Zaygnor/Zaygnor-StreamerBot-Tools/README.md

 ## What do these do?

-### Zaygnor Random Element Shower
+### Zaygnor Random Shower
-You set a list of sources from OBS in the script.
-Then when triggered the script will show a random source.
-Option to show them sequentially.
+There are two functions here.
+The first lets you specify a folder and have a random image from the folder set as the source for an OBS "image" source.
+The second will show one from a list of sources in OBS.
+Using the second allows you to set the placement/filters/etc. of the sources independently.

 ### Zaygnor Spelling Bee
 This set of commands let chatters add letters to a "word".
 Then streamer can send get the word to display on screen or send to TTS or whatever.